ptallada/Balanced-Waterfill-Explosives/README.md

 # Notes

  - The Collision Type setting only works in versions 1.1.51 and beyond, as it requires a special flag that was added in that version (If you are on a version before that, leave the setting on Normal)
- - Thanks to curiosity#3406 and calcwizard#7488 for answering my silly questions about Lua
+ - Thanks to the factorio discord community for answering my silly questions about Lua
  - Thanks to WUBE software, the art assets are all made from base art
  - Please report any questions, suggestions, or bugs in the "Issues" tab of the GitHub page